 Children with special needs face unique and difficult challenges on a daily basis.
 These challenges often increase and amplify when a special needs child enters school.
 Adding further wood to the fire, special education law is extremely complicated and confusing.
 There are countless acronyms, such as IEP, PPT, CSE, 504, BIP, FBA, AT, RTI, etc. Parents are often left wondering whether their child’s rights have been protected and what actions they can take to help their child.

-Attorney Phillip J. Cohn will help you successfully navigate special education law and the schools.
+Cohn & Paul, PLLC will help you successfully navigate special education law and the schools.
 We believe that knowledge is power.
 With our help, you will have the knowledge to advocate for your child to ensure he/she receives an appropriate education in a healthy and safe environment.

 We will help you navigate special education law